-The AAFP has reviewed SCOPE of Pain: Safer/Competent Opioid Prescribing Education, and deemed it acceptable for AAFP credit.
-Term of approval is from 3/1/2022 to 3/1/2023.
+The AAFP has reviewed SCOPE of Pain: Safer/Competent Opioid Prescribing Education and deemed it acceptable for up to 2.00 Enduring Materials, Self-Study AAFP Prescribed credits.
+Term of Approval is from 03/01/2023 to 03/01/2024.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 AAFP Prescribed credit is accepted by the American Medical Association as equivalent to AMA PRA Category 1 credit(s)™ toward the AMA Physician's Recognition Award.
 When applying for the AMA PRA, Prescribed credit earned must be reported as Prescribed, not as Category 1.

 This activity is approved for 2.0 CPE credit(s) under the ACPE universal activity number UAN JA0000185-0000-23-011-H08-P. The activity is available for credit claiming for up to 60 days after completion of the activity.

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 2 MOC points and patient safety MOC credit in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.
 Aggregate and de-identified data is shared with the commercial supporters.